Financial Aid and Costs

 Linfield offers a number of renewable scholarships based on academic achievement.
 Eligibility is based on high school GPA and board scores, either the SAT or ACT exam, and strength of schedule.
 For additional information regarding merit-based scholarships, consider our Scholarship Calculator.

-An additional option for qualified prospective freshmen is Competitive Scholarship Day.
+An additional option for qualified prospective freshmen is the Linfield Scholarship and Visit Weekend.
 Invited students can participate with the opportunity to win up to three scholarships, ranging from $12,000 - $20,000, in each of 30 subject exams and a general exam covering topics represented in Linfield's general education curriculum.
-Students must complete the application for admission, and Competitive Scholarship Day, by December 1.
+Students must complete the application for admission, and Linfield Scholarship and Visit Weekend, by December 1.

 Admitted transfer students with at least a cumulative college 3.00 GPA will automatically be considered for transfer scholarships.
 No separate application is required and students will be eligible for the following awards: